Learn more about Lewis River Academy from two of its students:

 - Students are on-time in the program, achieving monthly goals

-What system requirements do we need?
+What technology do we need?

 Our learning programs assume that students are accessing the system via a laptop or desktop and broadband internet.
-Some will work on devices, but that's not ideal.

 How much parent/guardian involvement is required?

-LRA teachers work with each family to help parents grow into this role.
+LRA teachers work with each family to help parents grow into this role

 How do LRA teachers help?

 We are enthusiastic classroom teachers who love thinking with you about how to help students be successful.
 We can help answer questions, address learning needs, equip you with online or hands-on resources, and find fun ways of practicing key grade level skills.
-As needed, we can tutor students, review student work, and help parents plan engaging, personalized learning.

 My student likes a challenge/works above grade level.
 Will this be challenging enough for them?